awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.vpc.md

 You can use the configuration options in the `[aws:ec2:vpc](command-options-general.md#command-options-general-ec2vpc)` namespace to configure your environment's network settings\.

 The following [configuration file](ebextensions.md) uses options in this namespace to set the environment's VPC and subnets for a public\-private configuration\.
 In order to set the VPC ID in a configuration file, the file must be included in the application source bundle during environment creation\.
-See [Setting Configuration Options During Environment Creation](environment-configuration-methods-during.md) for other methods of configuring these settings during environment creation\.
+See [Setting Configuration Options during Environment Creation](environment-configuration-methods-during.md) for other methods of configuring these settings during environment creation\.

 **Example \.ebextensions/vpc\.config – Public\-Private**